L34

 The exact range of tower types within L34 is not known.
 Visually confirmed types (all very distinct) are S1, S10, S30 and S60.
 An ST and STX exist at High Marnham substation, but the STX appears to be L2.
 The ST is too far away to see clearly but it looks like an S10.
 National Grid also list a D type, but this appears to be erroneous data.

-Crossarm width is the total width across the widest arms.
+Crossarm width here is the total width across the single top section.

 Type | Source | Height | Base width | Crossarm width |